 Equipment needed to start a Balloons business

-If you are starting a home based business you can purchase a lot of the balloon supplies as you go depending on the orders you get (although there are some designs its good to keep in stock all the time as they do sell well and are often last minute orders) .
-You will also want some initial practice stock to get practicing with and create portfolio pieces you can then use the photos from to sell to your customers.
+If you are starting a home-based business you can purchase a lot of the balloon supplies as you go depending on the orders you get (although there are some designs its good to keep in stock all the time as they do sell well and are often last-minute orders).
+You will also want some initial practice stock to get practising with and create portfolio pieces you can then use the photos from to sell to your customers.